-A JA puppy transitions from toddler to teenager between 8-week-old to 5-month-old.
+A JA puppy transitions from toddler to teenager between 8-weeks-old to 5-months-old.
 Most healthy puppies can follow a generic, one-size-fits-all approach to socialization and bite inhibition described in this blog.
 However, if the owner chooses to focus only on house breaking during the puppy’s first few months in the new home, there will be consequences down the road.
 The remediation of said consequences will vary by the degree of deficiency, and may require professional interference.
-From my first hand experience, it is possible to live with a dog that does not like other dogs.
+From my firsthand experience, it is possible to live with a dog that does not like other dogs.
 But it is potentially dangerous to live with a JA that does not like people, making it difficult to administer basic veterinary care and grooming needs.
 Please make time to socialize your JA puppy, at the very least to allow for medical and hygienic purposes.

 Dr. Dunbar sets a very high bar for socialization with people:

 As a rule of thumb, your pup needs to meet at least a hundred different people before he is three months old—an average of three unfamiliar people a day.

 Well, the reality is many of us work Monday to Friday.
 Unless we have someone home with the pup, we rush home during lunch to let the pup out to go potty, feed him lunch and rush back to work.
 Besides throwing puppy parties in the safety of your own home (reference SIRIUS® After You Get Your Puppy), below are some ideas for how you can help safely introduce your new JA puppy to the world: